 If you are using powdered maca, keep it away from moisture and direct light.
 A resealable bag should be enough.
 If the climate where you live is especially humid, you may want to keep it in the refrigerator or freezer.
 When properly stored, maca lasts for about two years at room temperature and indefinitely in the freezer.

-Do take maca early in the day or whenever you need an energy boost.
+Do cook with/take maca early in the day or whenever you need an energy boost.

-Do buy gelatinized maca to make consuming it more convenient.
+Do buy gelatinized maca powder to make consuming it more convenient.

 Don’t consume maca raw.